Celusendon/devInterview/FrontendDeveloper/Tasks.md

 **Statements**
 1. A word is defined as a sequence of non-space characters.
 2. The input string does not contain leading or trailing spaces.
-3. The words are always separated by a single space.
+3. A single space always separates the words.

 **Example**
 ```